DueUtil/Blog/blog/content/Introducing DueUtil Pets.md

 ### Special Moves

 Special moves are something pets spawn with, and can aquire/change over time. \
+Special moves, like pets themselves, spawn with a different `rarity` \

+The higher the special move `rarity`, the stronger the move is; this could include things like: higher damage, longer status effect duration -- all at the cost of a higher `Mana` cost. \

 All pets start with 3 special moves:

 <p style="float: left;"><img src="../images/icons/UniversalSmall.png" alt="Suprise Attack" class="blog-icon-margin"></p>